arabcoders/watchstate/README.md

 ### Adding webhook

-To add webhook for your server the URL will be dependent on how you expose the tool http frontend, but typically it will be like this:
+To add webhook for your server the URL will be dependent on how you exposed webhook frontend, but typically it will be like this:

 #### Webhook URL